Suicidal thoughts

 Challenge your thinking - Write down some things you have coming up that you’re looking forward to.
 This may be watching a new film you’re excited about, seeing a loved one or eating something delicious.
 Make plans to do something you enjoy tomorrow.

 Speak to someone - Visit or call someone and tell them how you feel.
-If you don’t have anyone to talk to, try a helpline like Samaritans - they are available 24/7 and will listen without judgement.
+If you don’t have anyone to talk to, try a helpline like Samaritans - they are available 24/7 and will listen without judgment.
 Know that you are not a burden on anyone; loved ones and helpline volunteers will want to support you.

 In the long-term